EllaBrands/stanDev/ODE-Integrator-Support.md

 We have 1. working for the Harmonic oscillator model shown above already.

+## Dosing

+In pharmacokinetic models, it's typical to have discontinous inputs to the differential equation in the form of "dosing".
+For example, a drug is injected into a tissue, and complete diffusion is assumed, so it looks like a discontinuous jump.

+The only robust solution is to integrate between dosings.

+The question then arises as to whether we build dosing into the diff-eq model specifically in the form of state delta functions at specified times, or whether we force users to write in Stan.
+We're leaning toward supporting dosing, but want to always allow users to bypass it and write everything in Stan itself.

+We have some basic simulated PK/PD data that we've managed to fit using dosing.
+Still in non-stiff setting, and so far.
+And we've only evaluated with the slower auto-diff the integrator approach.

 ## References

 I've found these very useful so far.